solla98/AD-Group-policy-and-managing-accounts/README.md

 </p>

 <h1>AD-Group policy and Managing accounts</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This repository demonstrates the configuration and management of Active Directory, Group Policy, and user accounts in a Windows domain environment.<br />